Odvin/js-patterns/README.md

 ### Chain Of Responsibility
 Avoid coupling the sender of a request to its receiver by giving more than one object of a change to handle the request.
 Chain the receiving objects and pass the request along the chain.

+### Command
+Encapsulate a request as an object, thereby letting you parameterize with different request. queue or log requests, and support undoable operations.